-- 41. Luke Colton (...) was seconded by Rio Tinto to act as TRQ's CFO (...) from October 9, 2017 until after the end of the Class Period, and also served as the Company's interim-CEO from July 1, 2018 until August 1, 2018 when he was replaced by Quellmann.
-Colton (...) was also (...) a director of Oyu Tolgoi LLC (...) as of April 2018, where he was subsequently joined by Quellmann and Soirat in September 2018; - 42.
+- 41. Luke Colton has been seconded by Rio Tinto to act as TRQ's CFO since October 9, 2017 and also served as the Company's interim-CEO from July 1, 2018 until August 1, 2018 when he was replaced by Quellmann.
+Colton has also been a director of Oyu Tolgoi LLC since April 2018, where he was subsequently joined by Quellmann and Soirat in September 2018; - 42.
 In his capacity either as CFO or interim-CEO (or both), Colton certified every single Impugned Document that was a quarterly or annual disclosure of TRQ, and signed the AIF released on March 14, 2019; - 43.
-At all times relevant to this action, Colton was a member of TRQ's Disclosure Committee, which was responsible for overseeing TRQ's disclosure practices; - 43.1 Colton also served on the Technical Committee until October 2018 (when he was replaced by Quellmann, and served on the Operating Committee throughout the Class Period alongside Quellmann and Soirat. - 44.
+At all times relevant to this action, Colton was a member of TRQ's Disclosure Committee, which was responsible for overseeing TRQ's disclosure practices; - 44.
 Prior to being seconded to TRQ, Colton was employed at Rio Tinto from 2004 until September 2017.
-At all times relevant to this action, Colton was not "independent" from Rio Tinto, as defined under applicable securities regulations, due to acting as an officer of Rio Tinto:
+At all times relevant to this action, Colton was not "independent" from Rio Tinto, as defined under applicable securities regulations, due to acting as an officer of Rio Tinto;